-In support of the verification of the Silicon Pore Optics (SPO) for the L2 Athena mission, detailed software modeling and simulations of the optics is required to continue until the mission adoption review.
+In support of the verification of the Silicon Pore Optics (SPO) for the L2 Athena mission, detailed software modeling and simulations of the optics is

 The simulations will continue from the work already done, and this activity will include simulations ranging from individual elements over modules to the complete telescope.
 The simulations will address the imaging performance including diffraction effects, straylight (visible and X-ray), deformations (thermal and mechanical), etc. Data obtained by X-ray and other metrology of optical elements will be considered and used to improve the modeling.